nitk-nest/NeST/examples/mpeg-dash/README.md

 To set the media player as GPAC MP4 Client or VLC Media Player in the MPEG-DASH examples, set the `player` argument of `MpegDashApplication` to 'gpac' or 'vlc' respectively.

-In all the examples below, NeST will accept video input from a file named `video.mp4`.
+In all the examples below, NeST will require a video file which will be utilised for streaming.
+The user is advised to perform any one of the following tasks:
-This video file has to be placed in the same directory as the example program.
+i.
+Either copy a video file in the same directory as these examples and rename it as 'video.mp4', or ii.
+Set the  'VIDEO_PATH' variable in the example to the path of the video file of the user's choice.

-If the video file specified above is not present, the API will automatically resort to downloading a sample 15-second video from the Internet as a fallback mechanism.
+If the path specified by 'VIDEO_PATH' is invalid, then the API will automatically resort to downloading a sample 15-second video from the Internet as a fallback mechanism.

 The encoded chunks will be generated and dumped in a folder named `mpeg-dash-encoded-chunks` in the same directory as the example program.